mrainers/stdatadict/README.md

 ### Installation with install_gitlab()

-Install the `stdatadict` from gitlab and dependent packages.
+Install `stdatadict` from gitlab and dependent packages.
 ``` r
 library(remotes)